Arthur Sweetser: Role in education

 President John F. Kennedy signs S.J.
 Res.
 51, authoring the creation of the Woodrow Wilson Memorial Commission, a commission to plan for the construction of a permanent memorial to President Woodrow Wilson in Washington, D.C.
 Seated (L – R): President Kennedy; Edith Wilson, wife of President Wilson.
 Standing (L – R): Francis B. Sayre, son-in-law of President Wilson; Senator Harrison A. Williams (New Jersey); Congressman Frank C. Osmers Jr. (New Jersey); Harriet Sayre, wife of Reverend Francis B. Sayre, Jr.; Reverend Sayre, grandson of President Wilson; Tom Sayre, Reverend Sayre's son (partially hidden); Margaret C. Brown, personal secretary to Mrs. Wilson; Jessie Sayer, Reverend Sayre's daughter; Under Secretary of the Interior John A. Carver Jr.; Arthur Sweetser, Director of the Woodrow Wilson Foundation.
 Oval Office, White House, Washington, D.C.

 His work with the League led to his involvement with the International School of Geneva, the world's first international school, which he founded together with Ludwik Rajchman, Adolphe Ferrière and Paul Meyhoffer.
 This school was developed to accommodate the children of diplomats as well as others seeking a more diversified education, with a program offering multiple languages and a non-political, "education for peace" approach that would enable students to succeed in their home colleges.
 Sweetser's involvement exemplified his belief that an international education was essential if there was ever to be communication among the world powers.

 One offspring of the evolution of international schools was the development of the International Baccalaureate (IB).
 The goal of this program, according to the organization's website is, "to help develop the intellectual, personal, emotional and social skills to live, learn and work in a rapidly globalizing world."

 In addition to the accomplishments mentioned, Arthur Sweetser became the first head of the United Nations Information Office in Washington following the second World War.
 He was the first President of the Woodrow Wilson Foundation, and he wrote a great many books and articles on subjects pertaining to global policy, communication, and education.
-In addition to his participation as a co-founder of the International School of Geneva in 1924, he assisted in the creation of the United Nations International School in New York, and also founded International Schools Services (ISS).
+In addition to his participation as a co-founder of the International School of Geneva in 1924, he assisted in the creation of the United Nations International School in New York, and also founded International Schools Services.

-The creation of International Schools Services came about in 1955.
+The creation of International Schools Services, first named International Schools Foundation, came about in 1955.
 Sweetser noted that the insurgence of international and American schools across the globe had brought about a need for support for their educational programs, administration, and facilities.
 He established this non-profit group to provide these services.
 The company was available to help schools find high-quality faculty and materials and to provide the support that this growing sector would continue to need for future expansion.